johnmn3/injest/README.md

 "Elapsed time: 2889.771067 msecs"
 5000054999994
 ```
-In Clojurescript, you can add another Clojure (`*.clj`) namespace to your project and register there with the `regxf!` function and expclicitly namespaced symbols.
+In Clojurescript, you can add another Clojure (`*.clj`) namespace to your project and register there with the `regxf!` function and explicitly namespaced symbols.
 ```clojure
 (i.s/regxf! 'net.cgrand.xforms/reduce)
 ```